pypy/pypy/pypy/doc/build.rst

     python pypy/tool/release/package.py --archive-name=pypy-VER-PLATFORM

-This creates a clean and prepared hierarchy, as well as a ``.tar.bz2`` with the same content; the directory to find these will be printed out.
-You can then either move the file hierarchy or unpack the ``.tar.bz2`` at the correct place.
+This creates a clean and prepared hierarchy, as well as a ``.tar.xz`` with the same content; the directory to find these will be printed out.
+You can then either move the file hierarchy or unpack the ``.tar.xz`` at the correct place.

 It is recommended to use package.py because custom scripts will